 Microfilming projects that consist primarily of colored paper must be given special consideration when selecting a density target.
 Agencies that have colored documents to be microfilmed must contact ITD Media Services before beginning the project.
 After ITD Media Services examines a sample of the microfilming project, a decision will be made whether the density target for the project will be the same color as the majority of the documents in the microfilming project.
 A test must be run to determine the appropriate color to be used for the density target.

-*NOTE: ITD Media Services will accept an image density in the range of 0.70 to 1.40 for microfilm that does not have a long-term, archival or permanent retention period.
-This less than standard quality would only be allowed on a one-time basis, with the understanding that the next batch of microfilm must meet the established standards.
+*NOTE: ITD Media Services will accept an image density in the range of 0.70 to 1.40 for microfilm that does not contain long-term, permanent, or archival records.
+This less-than-standard quality would only be allowed on a one-time basis, with the understanding that the next batch of microfilm must meet the established standards.
 ITD Media Services will notify the agency when microfilm does not meet the standards and the agency will be responsible to correct the problem before the next batch of microfilm is processed.

 All filing enclosures and carton labels must contain the following information:

-It is up to the agencies themselves to do the final verifying of each document before the destruction of any records.
-Paper (hardcopy) records may be disposed after the microfilm has been verified for quality and accuracy by the state agency or county office.
-The following conditions must be met to dispose of the paper records:
+It is up to the agencies themselves to do the final verification of each document before the destruction of any records.
+Paper records or electronic images may be disposed after the microfilm has been verified for quality and accuracy by the state agency or county office.
+The following conditions must be met to dispose of the paper records or electronic images: